 I submitted my work too soon when it wasn’t ready, and I got a lot of form letter responses of rejection.
 I know now I have more confidence in my writing style.

-Anything by Lisa Unger, she’s a great writer.
+Anything by Lisa Unger.
+She’s a great writer.
 I don’t listen to podcasts.

 What is one thing people would never guess about you?